 Medicines were obtained from the Day Lewis Warehouse, AAH and Alliance.
 Specials were obtained via Eaststone specials.
 Invoices were seen to demonstrate this.
 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
-The pharmacy team had the relevant hardware in place and the pharmacist reported that Day Lewis head office were in the process of rolling out the appropriate software.
+The pharmacy team had the relevant hardware and software in place.

-Medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
-Pharmaceutical stock was subject to date checks which were documented and up to date.
+Medicines and medical devices were generally stored in an organised manner within their original manufacturer's packaging.
+Staff reported that Pharmaceutical stock was subject to date checks, but these were not documented.
 Short dated products were appropriately marked.
-The fridge appeared to be in good working order at the time of the inspection (see also principle 5).
-The stock inside was stored in an orderly manner.
+The fridges were in good working order and the stock inside was stored in an orderly manner.

 MHRA alerts came to the pharmacy electronically through the company's internal email system and the pharmacist explained that these were actioned appropriately.
-Audit trails were in place to demonstrate
+Audit trails were not always kept to demonstrate that these had been actioned and the pharmacist agreed to address this.